 Dismissal: The student is permanently dismissed from the University.
 Dismissals are noted on a student’s permanent transcript as “Dismissal: Violation of Honor System.”

 Executive Board: Honor Council members designated to adjudicate a case appropriate for an expedited sanction, and who will use the Sanctioning Guidelines in making a recommendation of sanction to the Dean.
-Typically, the Executive Board includes the Honor Council’s faculty chair, a student co-chair (undergraduate or graduate as appropriate), and the Executive Director.
+Typically, the Executive Board includes the Honor Council’s faculty chair, a student representative (undergraduate or graduate as appropriate), and the Executive Director.

-Letter of Censure: A Letter of Censure becomes part of the student’s Georgetown University record (student file) and, under appropriate circumstances, may be shared with persons outside of Georgetown University, such as law schools that may ask about applicants’ records.
-This sanction can be reduced through the Sanction Reduction Programs (see below).
+Letter of Censure: A Letter of Censure becomes part of the student’s Georgetown University record (student file) and, with the student’s consent, may be shared with persons outside of Georgetown University, such as law schools that may ask about applicants’ records.
+There are two levels of Letter of Censure.

-Letter of Reprimand: A Letter of Reprimand is retained in the student’s Georgetown Honor Council file until he or she receives either a Bachelor’s or Master’s degree Georgetown University, at which time the Letter of Reprimand is destroyed.
+Letter of Reprimand: A Letter of Reprimand is retained in the student’s Georgetown Honor Council file until he or she receives either a Bachelor’s or Master’s degree from Georgetown University, at which time the Letter of Reprimand is destroyed.
 The Letter of Reprimand sanction may not be disclosed outside the University, and is available only to authorized Georgetown Honor Council personnel who, in their professional capacity, have access to the student’s file.

-Notation on Transcript: A notation is entered on the student’s official record (transcript) indicating that the student has received a sanction.
+Transcript Notation: A notation is entered on the student’s official record (transcript) indicating that the student has received a sanction.
 There are two levels of transcript notation.
 Both notations include the text: “Censure: Violation of Honor System.”

 The Level One transcript notation sanction, and for which the student is eligible for sanction reduction, continues with the proviso: “This notation can be removed on [date] through student action.”
 “Student action” means the successful completion of a sanction reduction plan.

-The Level Two transcript notation sanction, and for which the student is not eligible for sanction reduction, is the plain, unqualified entry: “Censure: Violation of Honor System.”
+The Level Two transcript notation sanction, and for which the student is not eligible for sanction reduction, is the unqualified entry: “Censure: Violation of Honor System.”